Riyadh's Urban Catalyst:

 Unbuild properties as a lever for sustainable neighbourhood transformation

-Like many cities in Saudi-Arabia and the Middle East, Riyadh has gone through a rapid urbanization process, which led to the production of urban footprint that is spacious but overall generic.
+Like many cities in Saudi-Arabia and the Middle East, Riyadh has experienced a rapid urbanization process, which led to the production of urban footprint that is spacious but overall generic.
 The unprecedented demographic and urban growth were met with supply-oriented urban development schemes, embedded in top-down and technocratic processes.
-Siloed planning approaches and regulations led to the production of urban environments where roads and buildings have not been designed together in an integrated way.
-The result is an urban fabric that lacks human scale, with car-oriented, mono-functional neighbourhoods without a sense of belonging.
-It also led to fast horizontal growth, with low-density developments and the multiple public white lands, which are vacant municipal properties designated for community support within the city borders.
+Siloed planning approaches and regulations led to the production of urban environments that lacked integration between their physical and functional elements.
+The result is an urban fabric that often lacks human scale, with unused and empty spaces that have no clear function, leading to mono-functional neighbourhoods without a sense of belonging.
+It also led to fast horizontal growth, resulting in low-density developments and the prevalence of multiple white lands, which are vacant municipal and private properties located within the urban fabric.

 Organized by OSLUM and Riyadh Regional Municipality.